 Not as restrictive as it seems?

 Indeed, when we tried to install Steam on the Windows 10 Cloud virtual machine, that’s the error we received.
-But before everyone starts gathering in front of Microsoft’s front door with pitchforks and torches, there’s a little detail previous reports neglected to mention: Windows 10 Cloud is not locked to the Windows Store.
+But before everyone starts gathering in front of Microsoft’s front door with pitchforks and torches, there’s a little detail previous reports neglected to mention:

 Here’s why.
 The Settings app in this build of Windows 10 is a little different than what we see on current Anniversary Update machines.
 It now includes new “Apps” and “Games” subcategories, the former of which contains settings that were originally listed in the “System” subcategory: Apps and features, Default apps, Offline maps, and Apps for websites.